Markers

 }

-A quick way to adjust the location of the markers to allow for the desired padding without having to create a custom placement function is to just manage it in the CSS.
-Remember this is a simple HTML div with a corresponding CSS.
-So you can just go to the style declaration and add a margin.
-See the padding line in this example:
+A quick way to adjust the placement of a marker, relative to its location, without having to create a custom placement function is to manage it in the CSS.
+Remember, this is a simple HTML div with corresponding CSS.
+You can simply navigate to the style declaration and add a margin.

 .myEvents {